Understanding the Classes of Romanian People

 In conclusion:

-There isn’t any way to phrase this that would not sound racist.
-But, slightly racist or not, the fact remains:
+There isn’t any way to phrase this that would not sound racist, but it’s definitely not meant to be like that – it’s just the reality here.

-And poverty means poor sanitation, fewer education opportunities, and ultimately – high crime rates.
+And poverty means poor sanitation, fewer education opportunities, and ultimately – higher crime rates.

 During a Roma conference, the Indian Minister of External Affairs called Roma people the children of India.
 This official confirmation sealed the theories.

-When you look at a gipsy, they are visibly different.
+When you look at a gipsy, they are visibly different than your regular Romanian.
 They have darker skin, thick black hair, and more prominent features.
 It all makes them look quite Hindi.

-Some Romanian people outright hate Romani gypsies.
-While it’s easy to condemn racism, try to understand their point.
+Some Romanian people outright dislike Romani gypsies.
+While it’s easy to condemn racism – and fortunately things are changing – try to understand their point.

 For decades now, gipsy neighbourhoods were the most dangerous, the most crime-infested, and generally where trouble happened.
 To add insult to injury, gypsies are linked to petty crimes like theft.